RUSSIAN SALAD WITH TUNA

 How long does Russian salad last in the fridge?

-What’s the difference between Russian salad and Capricciosa salad?
+What’s the difference between Russian salad and capricciosa salad?

-Capricciosa salad differs from Russian mainly for two reasons: the vegetables are raw and are cut into julienne strips instead of cubes.
+Capricciosa salad differs from the Russian mainly for two reasons: the vegetables are raw and are cut into julienne strips instead of cubes.